Year’s earliest solar noon on November 3

 Earliest and latest solar noons, and the length of the day.
-Starting on November 2, 2020, from everywhere worldwide, the days (as measured from one solar noon to the next) somewhat exceed 24 hours in duration.
-Day by day, solar noon comes later and later by the clock, lessening the discrepancy between sun time and clock time.
-At long last – on December 24, 2020 – the sun and the clock agree with one another, with solar noon coming at 12 noon by the clock (for those at the center line of a given time zone).
+The first several days of November, from everywhere worldwide, the days (as measured from one solar noon to the next) are almost exactly 24 hours in duration.
+Thereafter, day by day, solar noon comes later and later by the clock, lessening the discrepancy between sun time and clock time.
+At long last – on December 25, 2023 – the sun and the clock agree with one another, with solar noon coming at 12 noon by the clock (for those at the center line of a given time zone).

-Finally, the latest solar noon of the year will arrive on February 11, 2021, at 12:14 p.m. by the clock (at the time zone center line).
+Finally, the latest solar noon will arrive on or near February 11, at 12:14 p.m. by the clock (at the time zone center line).

 Want to know the clock time for solar noon (midday) at your location?
 Visit Sunrise Sunset Calendars, remembering to check the solar noon box.